MetaDocencia/reportes-publicos/README.md

 Each report is organized in a folder :file_folder: containing all related materials.
 This facilitates searching for and accessing the information you need.

-All individuals who participate or contribute to this repository must adhere to our [code of conduct](https://www.metadocencia.org/en/pdc/) and follow the [contribution guidelines](https://github.com/MetaDocencia/docs/blob/master/CONTRIBUIR.md) of MetaDocencia :apple:.
-If you are interested in contributing, please see how and where to collaborate in our documentation.
+All individuals who participate or contribute to this repository must adhere to our [code of conduct](https://www.metadocencia.org/en/pdc/) and follow the [contribution guidelines](https://github.com/MetaDocencia/docs/blob/master/CONTRIBUIR.md) of MetaDocencia :apple:

-All our materials are protected under the [CC BY-NC 4.0](https://github.com/MetaDocencia/docs/blob/master/LICENCIA.md) license.
+All our materials are published under the [CC BY-NC 4.0](https://github.com/MetaDocencia/docs/blob/master/LICENCIA.md) license.

 Thank you for your interest!
 If you have any questions or suggestions, feel free to contact us.